 SSI is a program that provides aid in cash to elderly U.S citizens 65 years old and over and both adults and children with disabilities.
 Qualified aliens may also be eligible for this financial aid program.

 The Social Security Administration oversees the program.
 However, unlike Social Security, SSI is a needs-based cash assistance program.
 And neediness criteria are used to help evaluate the applicant’s income and resources.

-To be eligible for benefits in a month, recipients' resources cannot exceed $2,000 for an individual or $3,000 combined for a married couple as of the first day of the month.
-However, not all possessions -- such as an inherited home -- always count as resources.
+To be eligible for SSI benefits in any given month, recipients' countable resources cannot exceed $2,000 for an individual.
+For a married couple, SSI resource limits stand at $3,000 as of the first day of the month.
+However, not all possessions – such as an inherited home – always count as resources.

 Home Ownership Rules

-Any land the home sits on -- regardless of acreage -- and any other buildings located on the land are also excluded from resources for SSI eligibility purposes.
-Homes are not just buildings on land -- they can include mobile homes, motor homes or homes on water such as boats or houseboats.
+Any land the home sits on – regardless of acreage – and any other buildings located on the land are also excluded from resources for SSI eligibility purposes.
+Homes are not just buildings on land; they can include mobile homes, motor homes, or homes on water, such as boats or houseboats.

-The dollar value of the resource is the amount the owner would receive for the property after all selling costs – its equity value.
-If the second home has a co-owner who uses it as her only residence and would be homeless if it were sold, the second home is not countable as an SSI resource.
+The dollar value of the resource is the amount the owner would receive for the property after all selling costs – the equity value.
+If the second home has a co-owner, who uses it as the only residence and would be homeless if someone sells it, the second home is not countable as an SSI resource.

 Inheritances as Income

-The value of a non-cash inheritance is whatever the recipient could receive for it if it were sold.
-However, an inherited home that the recipient uses for his residence is valued as income at a presumed maximum value the month received, rather than the actual sale value.
+The value of a non-cash inheritance is whatever the recipient could receive for it if it sells.
+However, an inherited home that the recipient uses for his residence is valued as income at a presumed maximum value the month received rather than the actual sale value.